MyPureCloud/terraform-provider-genesyscloud/docs/resources/outbound_callabletimeset.md

 page_title: "genesyscloud_outbound_callabletimeset Resource - terraform-provider-genesyscloud"
 subcategory: ""
 description: |-
-  Genesys Cloud outbound callabletimeset
+  Genesys Cloud Outbound Callabletimeset
 ---
 # genesyscloud_outbound_callabletimeset (Resource)

-Genesys Cloud outbound callabletimeset
+Genesys Cloud Outbound Callabletimeset

 ## API Usage
 The following Genesys Cloud APIs are used by this resource.
 Ensure your OAuth Client has been granted the necessary scopes and permissions to perform these operations: